UN-OCHA/unocha-site/html/modules/custom/unocha_demo_content/README.md

 ```
 Or individually:
 ```
+# Homepage
+drush sqlq 'SELECT uuid FROM node WHERE nid = 42'

 # Demo nodes
 drush sqlq 'SELECT uuid FROM node WHERE nid = 524' drush sqlq 'SELECT uuid FROM node WHERE nid = 525'